 Fish tanks are common, she told herself.
 But when she tried to laugh her fear off as she had before, the forced chuckle only turned her stomach.
 She couldn’t help but imagine just where someone would have to stand in her small living room for the glow of the fish tank light to glance off the edge of a blade…

 Becca stared at the garage door that led into the house.
 Minutes ticked on as her ears strained to pick up on any sounds beyond the rumble of the car engine and blast of warm air through the vents.
-Becca checked the clock – 5:00 – and considered the idea of resuming her reading inside on the couch, but felt uncomfortable with it.
-Of course, her discomfort wasn’t because the couch was parallel to the fish tank…. no, the car was warm and her seat cozy.
-She resumed:
+Becca checked the clock – 5:00 – and considered the idea of resuming her reading inside on the couch.
+But going inside felt…. uncomfortable.
+Of course, her discomfort wasn’t because the couch was parallel to the fish tank…. no, the car was warm and her driver’s seat cozy.
+She fidgeted absently with the pages, then resumed reading:

 “The knife in his hand shone dully in the reflected light of the fish tank as he made his way between the couch and the table.”